 CONTENTS 071 AVARICE NEXT

 AVARICE: the insatiable addiction of rampant acquisition

 Avarice is a self-serving aspiration to exploit resources in the absence of adequate resistance.
 In humans it is the rapacious desire for resources in excess of what is equitable.
-The greedy individual or group has no self-limiting controls.
-If there are no external physical barriers to prevent acquisition the rapacious continue the accumulation of resources so that, ultimately, greed is limited only by external physical force.
-The presence of legal or moral controls are in themselves no impediment at all to the avaricious unless the curators of the controls actually possess the physical power to enforce them.
-Supposedly persuasive controls all have the capacity to inflict dire consequences lurking somewhere in the background, otherwise they are indifferently flaunted.
+The greedy individual or group has no internal feedback self-limiting controls.
+If there are no external physical barriers to prevent acquisition, the rapacious continue the accumulation of resources so that ultimately, greed is limited only by external physical force or the boundaries of the natural world.
+The avaricious imperialistic desire for the neighbours fertile river plains is limited only by the capacity of the invaded to resist, or the encircling mountains.

+CONTENTS 071 AVARICE NEXT